Tom Sharp (trader): Trading post

 Sharp arrived in the Huerfano Valley in the fall of 1868 with John Williams and John White, and was persuaded to stay by Captain Charles Deus.
 He first had a small cabin where he initially lived with his wife.
 Sharp built a log and adobe trading post called Buzzard's Roost Ranch in the Upper Huerfano Valley (on present-day County Road 570) in 1870 and later took up residence in the trading post.
 He purchased furniture in Missouri for his residence.
 The trading post got its name for the hundreds of buzzards that would roost in the stream-side cottonwood trees by the post.

 It was located very near the ancient trail over Mosca Pass and east to Badito, Colorado and Greenhorn Mountain, all within the Sangre de Cristo Mountain Range.
 Apache, Comanche, and Utes had used the areas trails that then began to be used by French trappers.
 It was a route that continued to be used by Utes for travel to and from hunting grounds and by raiding parties in the 19th century.
 Sharp traded with the Utes, who liked the "flashy" military uniforms that he imported from Union Army and English warehouses.
 Chief Ouray and his wife Chipeta were regular visitors, who had their winter camped near the post and along Huerfano River and had close relationships with family members.
 European settlers also used the Trapper's Trail to travel through Sangre de Cristo Pass to the San Luis Valley and Taos, New Mexico.
 Sharp sold goods brought to the post via wagon train.
 He hosted horse races for Native Americans and settlers.

 Malachite settlement

 After flakes of gold were found in Pass Creek, Sharp established the town of Malachite (at County Roads 550 and 570), expecting a gold rush to the area.
 It was built in 1870 on his land, one mile from the post, and had several wood and adobe houses.
 Although the gold rush did not occur, the gold flakes were in sufficient quantity to support a stamp mill, which, along with a flour mill, was operated by Deus.
 The settlement was a thriving community for a time.
-It had a post office from 1880 to 1915 and was on an 85-mile post road between Walsenburg and Alamosa.
+It had a post office from 1880 to 1915 and was on an 85-mile (136.8-km) post road between Walsenburg and Alamosa.
 Malachite was abandoned after business became centered in nearby Gardner, Colorado.